-If you can’t find the answer to your question, feel free to contact us by email.
+If you can’t find the answer to your question, feel free to contact us.

-We are aiming to return all unsold visual artwork to entrants by the end of March 2022.
+We aim to return unsold visual artwork to entrants by the end of March 2024.

 Please keep us updated with your current address by emailing email@example.com or by writing to ‘Freepost KOESTLER ARTS’.